dimplemundhra/e-commerce-database/README.md

 - ✅ Basic SQL data extraction using `SELECT`, `WHERE`, `ORDER BY`, `LIMIT`
 - ✅ Data summarization using `SUM`, `COUNT`, `AVG`, `GROUP BY`, and `HAVING`
 - ✅ Data merging using SQL JOINs (`INNER`, `LEFT`, `RIGHT`, `FULL` via `UNION`)
 - ✅ Advanced query logic using scalar, correlated, and nested subqueries
+- ✅ Reusable and abstracted logic with SQL `VIEW`s
 - ✅ Modularization of logic using stored procedures and user-defined functions